itsanishjain/buyMeIconCrypto/README.md

 ## Note
 - must have nodejs installed on your machine

+- don't install both Wallets together where you can't run on both wallets at the same time

 - have a Icon wallet like Hana or ICONex installed on your browser